pazz/alot/docs/source/configuration/index.rst

 as described in the :ref:`Themes` section above:

 `fg` (foreground), `bg` (background), `focus_fg` (foreground if focussed) and `focus_bg` (background if focussed).
-An alternative string representation is read from the option `translated`.
+An alternative string representation is read from the option `translated` or can be given as pair of strings in `translation`.

 The following will make alot display the "todo" tag as "TODO" in white on red. ::